-II.
-DOCTOR OF PHILOSOPHY IN CHEMISTRY (DPCMSI)
+9. DOCTOR OF PHILOSOPHY IN CHEMISTRY (DPCMSI) Purpose of Qualification

 The purpose of the doctoral qualification is to develop new knowledge and research that is novel, innovative and technologically driven.
 The doctoral candidate is required to demonstrate high level research capability and to make a significant and original academic contribution to solving societal problems.